kontena/chpharos/README.md

 ## Contact Us

 Found a bug?
 Suggest a feature?
 Have a question?
-Please [submit an issue](https://github.com/kontena/chpharos/issues) or email us at <a href="mailto:info@kontena.io">info@kontena.io</a>.
+Please [submit an issue](https://github.com/kontena/chpharos/issues).

 Follow us on Twitter: [@KontenaInc](https://twitter.com/KontenaInc).